This is one problem I never dealt with, putting on multiple layers of clothing. However, it does happen, and it is disconcerting.

 I wonder, how do you change this pattern or routine?
 As most of you know, I advocate changing the dynamic.
 Replacing a pattern of behavior with a new, different, and desirable pattern of behavior.

-I know this from experience, it is very difficult to "reason" with a person living with dementia.
+I know this from experience, it is very difficult to "reason" or "explain" to a person living with dementia.

 If the person is putting on multiple layers of clothing all they time, they must have a reason.
 For example, are they cold?
 Do they think its cold outside?
 Are they going somewhere?